champignoom/filter/vim-README.md

     \setupbackend[export=yes]

 or other valid options to `export` such as `export=xml`, then the vim typing environments are exported as well.
+For example,

+    \definevimtyping[PYTHON][syntax=python]
+    \startPYTHON
+    # Python program listing
+    def foobar
+        print("Hello World")
+    \stopPYTHON

-The exported XML looks as follows:
+is exported as

     <vimtyping detail="pscolor">
      <verbatimline><syntaxgroup detail="vimComment"># Python program listing</syntaxgroup></verbatimline>